2017 Milwaukee Brewers season

+Bernie Brewer embedded in crowd, encouraging fans to make noise.

 The 2017 Milwaukee Brewers season was the 48th season for the Brewers in Milwaukee, the 20th in the National League, and 49th overall.
 The Brewers were managed by Craig Counsell in his third season as manager.
 They finished the season 86–76 to finish six games behind the Chicago Cubs in the National League Central.
 The Brewers finished one game behind the Colorado Rockies for the second Wild Card spot.
 The season marked the first time the Brewers had finished above .500 in three years and their best season in terms of winning percentage since 2011.